What is Solar Spring Break?

 Why should I participate?

-Solar Spring Break will provide you with a unique and meaningful experience.
+Solar Spring Break will provide you with a unique and meaningful experience that combines service and education!
 You will work with solar professionals to provide low-income families access to solar power.
 These are families who wouldn't otherwise have access to, but stand to benefit the most from, renewable energy.
 Not only does this reduce the economic burden of high electricity bills for these families, but it also helps fight climate change.
 You will also gain firsthand experience in solar energy, an industry that is growing rapidly with numerous opportunities for college graduates.

 What do students think?
-In a survey of Solar Spring Break 2017 participants, every single student who responded said they would recommend Solar Spring Break to a friend.
+In a survey of Solar Spring Break participants from 2017 and 2018, every single student who responded said they would recommend Solar Spring Break to a friend.

 What does it cost, and how will we raise the money?